List of BoJack Horseman characters: Tom Jumbo-Grumbo

 Tom Jumbo-Grumbo (voiced by Keith Olbermann) is a blue whale who is a newsman and pundit on MSNBSea (a parody of MSNBC).
 Tom often reports on BoJack's misdeeds and other happenings in Hollywoo, often through alliteration.
 Whenever something goes wrong on the air, he blames it all on an off-screen presence only known as "Randy", and makes various jokes at the expense of his squid ex-wife Shannon, though he usually immediately apologizes afterwards.

-Wayne

-Wayne (voiced by Wyatt Cenac) is Diane's human ex-boyfriend who is a hipster and a BuzzFeed writer.
-He conspires with Diane to leak a small portion of BoJack's book to create hype and convince BoJack to allow its publication.
-They once worked together at Starbucks before Diane became a published author.
+Tracy

+Tracy (voiced by Jean Villepique) is a human case worker assigned to handle Princess Carolyn's adoption.
+She is very likely the long-lost twin sister of Princess Carolyn's assistant, Stewart.

+Vance Waggoner

+Vance Waggoner (voiced by Bobby Cannavale) is a human Hollywoo actor with a history of assault and making sexist, racist, and anti-semitic comments, who nevertheless is always able to revive his career by publicly apologizing (albeit insincerely) for his actions.
+He is initially cast on Philbert as Philbert's partner Fritz, due to Waggoner's "bad boy" reputation, but the controversy that ensues as a result of Waggoner's past and with Philbert's indelicate subject matter (as well as the countless job offers that he receives after returning to the spotlight) causes him to leave the show and be recast with Mr. Peanutbutter.

+He appears later in season 6 to be BoJack's AA sponsor after no one is willing to work or talk with BoJack anymore due to Bojack being canceled for how he indirectly killed Sarah Lynn, and the two bond over having been "canceled."
+Waggoner encourages BoJack to hold onto his anger and continue making content for the small part of the population that still supports him, and directs BoJack in The Horny Unicorn, a bawdy, low-brow comedy.

 Vanessa Gekko

 Vanessa Gekko (voiced by Kristin Chenoweth) – A human Hollywoo talent agent and the rival of Princess Carolyn.
 She is a seemingly better agent than Princess Carolyn because she has a husband and kids, thereby "having it all."
 She temporarily shares an office with Princess Carolyn when their agencies merge.

 Sometime between seasons 2 and 3, she and Rutabaga started their own agency, Gekko-Rabitowitz, which ultimately sabotages VIM, leading to the latter agency's collapse.